CaseyHaralson/pinkyring/README.md

 [Packaged templates](#packaged-templates):

-- **starter-typescript-project:** basic "Hello, World!" typescript project with an easy path forward to integrate Postgres with TypeORM, MongoDB, Redis, and/or Docker for building services
+- **starter-typescript-project:** basic "Hello, World!"
+Typescript project with an easy path forward to integrate Postgres with TypeORM, MongoDB, Redis, and/or Docker for building services
-- **pinkyring-server-template:** server-side NodeJS project template that is structured around the principals of the onion/hexagonal architecture and comes with a lot of capability.
+- **pinkyring-server-template:** server-side NodeJS project template that is structured around the principals of the onion/hexagonal architecture and comes with a lot of capability
+- **python-flask-template:** basic Python Flask api project with examples of using marshmallow for data validation and MongoDB for data storage
 - **browser-extension-template:** a starting point for generating browser extensions for multiple browsers

 ## How-To